 McDonald’s golden arches make great use of yellow’s positivity.
 Its yellow branding, tied together with appetite-inducing red, generates a youthful and happy association for the fast-food chain.
 Happy Meals donned with a yellow smiley face further affirm its kid-friendly reputation.

 On websites, emails, and logos, you’ll find black everywhere.
 Black as a staple color can make a brand appear sophisticated, powerful, and elegant.
 Many luxury companies (say, Chanel) use black to make their logos look sleek and refined.
+It also makes sense then that around 3 in 10 high-tech companies use black in their logos.

 But black also represents oppression and coldness.
 People could even perceive black as emblematic of evil: Think Ursula the Sea Witch or Scar from The Lion King.